 No. This is a voluntary rule.
+All food labels do not have to contain any statements about gluten.
 If a company wants to put a ”gluten-free” claim on their product, they must comply with the rule.
-It does not require information about gluten on the packaging if the package is not labeled “gluten-free.”

-7. Does this mean that gluten is now be considered a “top allergen” and be listed along with the other top eight allergens?
+7. Is gluten now considered a “top allergen” and will be listed along with the other top eight allergens?

-No. A product that is not labeled “gluten-free” can still contain non-wheat sources of gluten that are not obvious.
+A product that is not labeled “gluten-free” can still contain non-wheat sources of gluten such as barley and rye or their derivatives.

 Wheat, the most common source of gluten in packaged products, is a “top eight” allergen covered by the Food Allergen and Consumer Protection Act of 2004, so it must be clearly labeled and cannot be a hidden ingredient.